ActivitySim/activitysim/docs/models.rst

 .. note::
-   For ``example_gondor``, the modeled time periods for all submodels are hourly from 3 am to 3 am the next day, and any times before 5 am are shifted to time period 5, and any times after 11 pm are shifted to time period 23.
+   For ``prototype_mtc``, the modeled time periods for all submodels are hourly from 3 am to 3 am the next day, and any times before 5 am are shifted to time period 5, and any times after 11 pm are shifted to time period 23.

 If ``tour_departure_and_duration_segments.csv`` is included in the configs, then the model